NaturalCycles/MixBABA/README.md

     pip install .

 ## Usage

+You can find the full documentation [here](https://mixbaba.readthedocs.io/en/latest/), but if you want a short guide read the following.

 To use MixBABA you have need:
 * a JSON file containing a list of the funnels together with the details about them (an example is in this repository)